gregsaun/bear_extruder_and_x_axis/README.md

 ### Ongoing

-1. Use only one screw for extruder idler
-1. Try to move extruder motor even closer to rods
-1. Rework x-carriage-cover to make it easier to use during maintenance
+1. Try to make x-carriage-cover easier to use during maintenance
 1. Create MK3 and MK2s version
 1. Use a shorter PTFE tube to improve flexible filament extrusion
 1. Provide STEP files